 L-1 Visa Interview

 Once your application has been submitted, you will need to schedule and attend the L-1 visa interview.
-You would need to present evidence at the interview, including information regarding your employer, capability to work in a managerial, executive or specialized knowledge capacity.

 L-1 Blanket Petitions

 The L1 visa allows petitioning employers who need to frequently transfer L-1 employees to apply for a blanket L petition.
-The blanket L petition streamlines the process of L-1 visa petitions by allowing one single petition for multiple employees rather than one petition for each employee.

 L-1 Visa Extensions

 The L-1A visa is initially issued for 3 years and can be extended for 2 separate times in increments of 2 years.
-The holder can stay for a maximum of 7 years on their L-1A status
+The holder can stay for a maximum of 7 years on their L-1A status.

 FAQS

-Yes, your spouse and unmarried children under the age of 21 can stay with you under an L-1 visa.
-Your spouse, on the other hand, can also work in the U.S. without securing an Employment Authorization Document (EAD).
+under an L-1 visa.
+Your spouse, on the other hand, can also work in the U.S.

 Yes, it is easier to obtain a green card if you are on an L-1A visa.
-The L-1 visa is a dual intent visa, which means that you can file for permanent resident status without violating your L-1 status.
+The L-1

-No, you are not permitted to work part-time for any employer while on an L-1 visa.
+No, you are not permitted to work part-time for any employer while on an L-1

 There is no business size required to be qualified for an L-1 visa.
-All businesses can file a petition as long as the eligibilities and requirements are met, whether they are large-scale, medium-scale or small-scale businesses.
+All

-No, you are still permitted to transfer a manager or executive employee to the U.S. to set up a new U.S. office.
+No, you are still permitted to transfer a manager or executive employee to the

 L-1 Visa Solutions by Country of Nationality or Residency